 Riding your bike to work in Dallas is the perfect way to exercise while saving on gas.
 But even though riding your bicycle is great for you, it can be very dangerous, especially when riding through intersections.

 Around 45 percent of bike accidents occur at intersections when bikes are hit by cars.
-To help protect yourself from becoming a victim of a biking accident, here are four tips on how to avoid bike accidents at intersections:
+To help protect yourself from becoming a victim of a biking accident, here are four tips from our Dallas personal injury lawyers on how to avoid bike accidents at intersections:

 - Be visible: Most bike accidents at intersections occur because the driver never saw the cyclist.
 Make sure you wear bright, reflective clothing, and have front and rear lights on your bicycle.
 Try to ride more in the center of the lane when approaching an intersection, so cars can see you more clearly.